 What is the vulva?

-The vulva, or external genitalia of the female, includes the mons pubis, labia majora (outer lips), labia minora (inner lips), clitoris, perineum (tissue between vagina and anus) and the external openings of the urethra and vagina.
+The vulva, or external genitalia of the female, includes the mons pubis, labia majora (outer lips), labia minora (inner lips), clitoris, perineum (the tissue between vagina and anus) and the external openings of the urethra and vagina.

 Itching often affects the vulva.
-The sensation of itch in this site is also referred to as pruritus vulvae.
+The sensation of itch in this site in the absence of a known skin condition is referred to as pruritus vulvae.
 Pruritus vulvae should be distinguished from vulval pain and from vulvodynia, which refers to chronic burning symptoms in the absence of clinical signs.
-Vulval itch, pain and/or burning can co-exist.
+Vulval itch, pain and burning can co-exist.

 Who gets an itchy vulva?